frheinze/headstart/README.md

-# Official Headstart Solution
-You can find the readme of the official Headstart solution here: https://github.com/ordercloud-api/headstart

 # Why this Fork
 The purpose of this fork is to give you a jump start on setting up a local installation of Sitecore OrderCloud applications.